mediassarQlikBranch/SimpleFieldSelect/README.md

 # Qlik Sense extension for field and variable selections with "missing features"

 This extension is an "all in one" selection component with several customization options.
-Now supports also global options for the current sheet, for example you can set background color of the sheet.
+Extension has global options for the current sheet, for example you can set background color of the sheet, hide title bar, modify all borders etc.

 ## To install
 Download a ZIP file from the dist directory.
 First click the zip file in dist directory and then press download button from the github page.
 Install the zip as any Qlik Sense extension.